 Dust Deputy (full kit) (Amazon)- includes collection bucket and 2.5" hose

 High Efficiency (Amazon)

-DIY Cyclone Dust Collection for Dewalt Planer Kits
+Cyclone Dust Collection Kit for DeWalt Planer

 Starting from scratch?
 Select one of the full kits below to order everything you need.

 Click the text bar at bottom of each kit to view full kit.
 The kit links navigate you to an external site that packages everything you need to order this setup from Amazon.
 You do not pay extra for using these or any links on this page.

 1. 30-Gallon / 4" Hose Kit (Amazon) - includes all you need to set up with the 30-gallon drum with 4 inch hose.

 2. 30-Gallon / 2-1/2" Hose Kit (Amazon) - includes all you need to set up the 30-gallon drum with 2-1/2" hose.